 I am not a seasoned calligrapher who got her first calligraphy kit at 11 years old, and I didn’t have the opportunity to study face to face with great masters, so what makes me qualified to talk to you about these things ?

-I certainly never thought I’d ever pursue calligraphy as a hobby or a career !
+I certainly never thought I’d ever pursue calligraphy as a hobby !
 As a kid, I decided to give up arts and crafts when my art teacher told me I had terrible fine motor skills… I considered myself “artistically challenged” for a very long time, even though I was fascinated by images and secretly dreamed of learning how to draw properly.
 I felt much safer expressing my creativity through writing (I wanted to become a sci-fi author)… but even then I didn’t trust my ability to create, so I eventually turned to the study of History “to have something to write about” and discovered a passion for research.
 After graduating, I got married, had kids, moved to the countryside and felt a need to create beautiful things with my own hands.
 Photography, scrapbooking, sewing, embroidery, even watercolors… kept me busy until I fell into the calligraphy rabbit hole.

 But learning copperplate was not an easy task : as I found no one to teach me in person I had to turn to books and online resources.
 I practiced every day for hours, participated in exchanges, discovered Instagram (I’m @pebbleinthesky), reached my first plateau and decided to learn Spencerian penmanship at the same time… I took various online courses from Master Penmen and lesser knowns instructors, did my best to excel and progressed rapidly.
 Then I got bored and forced myself into a 365 challenge, burnt myself out and lost all courage again.
 Still, I never lost my love for calligraphy.